 How much do you know about deaf people?
 Whether you’re an ASL student, a teacher or coworker of a deaf person, about to hire a deaf employee, or just plain curious, it’s worth taking some time to understand what it means to be deaf and how to interact with deaf people.
 If only there was an easy course online somewhere.
 Look no further!
 The National Deaf Center on Postsecondary Outcomes (NDC) launched Deaf 101 today.
-Deaf 101 is a free online short course designed to provide basic knowledge and tools necessary to communicate effectively with deaf individuals, especially in educational and professional settings.
+Deaf 101 is a free online short course designed to provide basic knowledge and tools necessary to communicate effectively with deaf people, especially in educational and professional settings.

 “Because deaf people are a low-incidence population, there’s typically a lack of knowledge among professionals about how best to work with them, said Stephanie Cawthon, PhD, Director of NDC.
 “Deaf 101 is about setting everyone up for success.”